epcervantes7/btmorphmirror/docs/visualization.rst

 In addition to the "DIY" method btmorph also contains several wrappers to quickly generate some standard visualizations of neurites.
 Below we illustrate the plotting capabilities included in btmorph.
 Please consult the API for more details about the visualization wrappers.
 All wrapper use standard Matplotlib functionality.

 .. note:: As in the previous tutorial, we assume the user is in the :code:`examples` directory of the btmorph package.
-We exemplar neurons are from the Kawaguchi archive downloaded from `NeuroMorpho.org <http://neuromorpho.org/neuroMorpho/neuron_info.jsp?neuron_name=CTh5080306F>`_.
-Using the btmorph function `filter_and_save_SWC` we obtained "filtered" versions only contain the basal and apical trees.
+The exemplar neurons are from the Kawaguchi archive and downloaded from `NeuroMorpho.org <http://neuromorpho.org/neuroMorpho/neuron_info.jsp?neuron_name=CTh5080306F>`_.
+Using the btmorph function `filter_and_save_SWC` we obtained "filtered" versions that only contain the basal and apical trees.
 These data files can be found in the folder `examples/data`.

 2D plotting